waozixyz/mylife/README.md

 ## Development Setup

-This project uses `devenv` to manage dependencies and `trunk` for web builds.
+This project uses `devenv` to manage dependencies and `dioxus-cli` for building and testing.

 ### Prerequisites